Girgetto/Girgetto/README.md

 ### Hi, I'm Giorgio 😄

-I'm a Full stack developer, working at DSCL Guidesmiths 💻 and teaching at The Bridge part time 📚
+I'm a Full stack developer, working at DCSL Guidesmiths 💻 and teaching at The Bridge part time 📚

 ### Connect with me: